 For cumulative battery system current and battery system energy and for cumulative fuel cell system current and fuel cell system electrical energy, manufacturers shall use current and voltage measurements at a sampling rate of no less than 20 hertz to calculate cumulative current and power for the last 1000 milliseconds, and those cumulative values shall be updated at a minimum frequency of 1 hertz.

 For the high voltage battery state of health (SOH) parameter, manufacturers shall ensure the reported value is normalized from 0 to 100 percent and correlates to the usable battery energy for the certification range value as measured in accordance with the “California Test Procedures for 2026 and subsequent Model Zero Emission Vehicles and Plug-In Hybrid Electric Vehicles, in the Passenger Car, Light-Duty Truck and Medium-Duty Vehicles Classes” as applicable.
-The reported SOH parameter shall correspond to a usable battery energy that is no more than 5 percent higher than the measured usable battery energy.
+The reported SOH parameter shall be no more than 5 percentage points higher than the normalized SOH value that corresponds to the measured usable battery energy.

 For vehicles designed to initially hold some battery capacity or energy in reserve and open up access as the vehicle or battery ages (e.g., to widen the minimum and maximum allowed state of charge as the battery degrades to counteract or diminish reduction in battery usable energy), manufacturers shall meet the requirements of subsection (c)(4)(A)4.c., except that the reported battery SOH parameter shall be normalized such that 100 percent reflects the usable battery energy as if the user was allowed to initially access the maximum the system is designed to ever allow (e.g., a vehicle with a new battery but with the reserve in the system artificially opened up to its maximum range of authority).
-Upon request by the Executive Officer, the manufacturer shall provide software or other means for CARB to conduct verification testing to ensure the accuracy of the SOH parameter to the measured usable battery energy.
+Within 10 days upon request by the Executive Officer, the manufacturer shall provide software or other means for CARB to conduct verification testing to ensure the accuracy of the SOH parameter to the measured usable battery energy as required by this section.
+The manufacturer shall provide any physical items to the California Air Resources Board at the following address: Chief, Emissions Certification and Compliance Division, California Air Resources Board, 4001 Iowa Ave, Riverside, California 92507, and may provide information or code electronically upon mutual agreement as provided under sections 1633.7 and 1633.8 of the Civil Code.

 The manufacturer may limit calculation of an updated battery SOH parameter to certain usage conditions of the vehicle (e.g., only when a sequence of sufficient depth of discharge and subsequent charge event occurs) if necessary to maintain the accuracy of the data parameter within the requirements of subsection (c)(4)(A)4.c. above.
 However, a manufacturer may only use conditions which are technically necessary to ensure robust calculation of the battery SOH parameter, designed to ensure calculation of an updated value will occur under conditions which may reasonably be expected to be encountered in normal urban vehicle operation and use, and designed to ensure calculation of an updated value will occur for vehicles in a test group, on average, at least once every 4,000 miles.